matthieu-str/data_story/index.md

 Given our location-based social networks Gowalla and Brightkite we had available millions check-ins and the the respective friendship network.

-Here's a summary of this data :
+Here's a summary of the data :

 Social network | Number of check-ins | Number of users | Number of countries and places | Number of nodes | Number of edges | Date of collection